Replicate data between two ESSD disks asynchronously every 15 minutes for cross-zone or cross-region disaster recovery.

 Prerequisites

-Two ESSD or ESSD AutoPL disks with identical capacity and performance level
+Two ESSD or ESSD AutoPL disks with the same capacity and performance level are created.

-The disks in different zones (same region or different regions)
+The disks are in different zones (same region or different regions).

-(Recommended) A snapshot of the secondary disk to back up existing data
+(Recommended) A snapshot of the secondary disk is created to back up existing data.

-When you activate the replication pair, data on the secondary disk is overwritten by data from the primary disk.
+Activation overwrites all data on the secondary disk with data from the primary disk.
 This operation is irreversible.
-Create a snapshot of the secondary disk before activation to preserve existing data.
+Create a snapshot of the secondary disk before activation.

 Create a replication pair